LispLang/lisplang.github.io/wiki/style-guide.md

 `lib-gui`) as the package name and the actual name of the function as the function name.

+# Formatting

+## Indentation

+## Line length

+Lines should not exceed 100 columns.
+The lower limit of 80 columns, used in other languages, is less fitting for Common Lisp, which encourages descriptive variable names and complete rather than abbreviated function names.

+## File header

+The top of the file should include a
+[four-semicolon comment](#comment-hierarchy) comment describing the purpose of the file.

+You should **not** include copyright or authorship information in file-level comments.
+The license should not be mentioned outside the system definition and the README.

 # Documentation

 ## Docstrings everywhere